-"I don’t know what to do with my life" - 6 ways starting therapy for young adults could help
+"I don’t know what to do with my life" - 9 ways starting therapy for young adults can help

 Quarter life crisis?
 Are you thinking "what should I do with my life?"